 Five (5) prizes will be awarded.
 Each prize consists of one (1) $75 gift card to Walmart.
 The Approximate Retail Value (“ARV”) of the prize(s) is $75.00.
 Transportation costs are [excluded] in the given price.
 The winner(s) will be solely responsible for all taxes and all other fees and expenses not specified herein associated with the receipt and use of the prize(s).
 Tickets are valid only on the date(s) printed on the tickets, and they are not refundable or transferable, may not be sold to a third party, and may not be substituted or exchanged for cash or credit at any time, nor will they be replaced if lost or stolen.
 If a prize-related event is unable to take place as scheduled, for reasons such as cancellation, preemption, postponement or unavailability, including for weather, or for any reason beyond the control of the Station or the Contest Administrator or Sponsor, their sole responsibility to the winner(s) will be to award the remaining available elements of the prize(s) and no substitution or compensation will be provided for the unawarded elements of the prize(s).
 The Station, in its sole discretion, reserves the right to deny entry to or to remove the winner(s) and/or guest(s) if either engages in disruptive behavior or in a manner with intent to annoy, abuse, threaten or harass any other person at the prize related event(s).

-All sales, prize and other taxes, gratuities and any other incidentals associated with the prize are the sole responsibility of the prizewinner.
+All sales, prize and other taxes, gratuities and any other incidentals associated with the prize are the sole responsibility of the prizewinner(s).
 Prizes are not transferable or exchangeable and may not be substituted, except by sponsors for reasons of unavailability.
 In which case, a prize of equal or greater value will be awarded.
-The Station assumes no responsibility or liability for damages loss or injury resulting from acceptance or use of the prize.
-The Station is not responsible for replacing tickets in the event of show cancellations as a result of weather, promoter or performer.
+The Station assumes no responsibility or liability for damages, loss, or injury resulting from acceptance or use of the prize.
+The Station is not responsible for replacing tickets in the event of show cancellations as a result of weather, promoter, or performer.
 The Station reserves the right, in its sole discretion, to cancel or suspend a promotion, game or contest should a virus, bug, computer or other problem beyond the control of the Station corrupt the administration, security or proper execution of any Internet promotion, game or contest, or the Internet portion of any promotion, game or contest.
 The Station, in its sole discretion, may award prizes to entries received by alternate means.
-Decisions of the Station/Judges are final.
+Decisions of the Station/judges are final.

 WINNER SELECTION AND NOTIFICATION